 Introduction

-Eco Grants for Schools in Greater Manchester has been set up to allow schools to develop climate action interventions in the school environment and wider community that deliver on the purpose and themes of the Eco Grants for Schools program in at least one the following three categories:
+Eco Grants for Schools in Greater Manchester (Round 2) has been set up to allow schools to develop climate action interventions in the school environment and wider community that deliver on the purpose and themes of the Eco Grants for Schools program in at least the following three categories:

 Key objectives